dpretet/vim-cheatsheet/README.md

     TX   til previous 'X'
     ;    repeat above, in same direction
     ,    repeat above, in reverse direction

+Vim embeds a bookmark system, pretty handy to use:

+    m {a-z A-Z}      Set bookmark {a-z A-Z} at the current cursor position `{a-z A-Z}       Jumps to the bookmark {a-z A-Z}
+    :marks           List all bookmarks

 Treat yourself!
 To learn vim, loose the habit to use arrow keys in normal mode: